Kevinkald/Real-time-programming/Project/README.md

 When an elevator loses network connection, all elevators notice that theres an change in the number of elevators alive on the network.
 All hall orders are then redistributed among the elevators that the corresponding elevator sees as alive.
 Thus making sure that no orders are lost.
 When an elevator enters the network, the same procedure is applied as well as the elevator gets its cab calls back.

 If an elevator loses motor power, a timeout is given if the elvator is in a moving state but does not change floor for 5 seconds.
-After the timeout the code restarts and starts initializing procedure, which will not continue until power is restored.
+After the timeout the code restarts and starts initializing procedure, which will not continue until power is restored_.

 ## Modules